 Most cancer changes are due to excessive exposure to sunlight and following the steps below can help.

-- Sun protection measures should be taken when the UV index (5 category solar UV forecast) reaches 3 or more (the higher the value, the faster you burn when out in the sun)
+- Sun protection measures should be taken when the UV index (5 categories solar UV forecast) reaches 3 or more (the higher the value, the faster you burn when out in the sun)

 - Protective clothing (close weave, high UPF rated fabric covering as much of the skin as possible)